 I’m writing this in Glenbeigh on the Iveragh Peninsula about three hours southwest of Dublin.
 My family has rented a hillside house overlooking the waves.
 The second I got here, I stood transfixed by the view, which makes the beaches of L.A.
 County seem like spray-tanned wannabes.

 I think any writer would feel this way.
-It’s the ideal environment for letting the imagination wander.
+This environment encourages the imagination to wander.
 No wonder Ireland has produced a long literary legacy, from James Joyce to Roddy Doyle.
 But Glenbeigh lies far from their haunts in Dublin.
-It’s green to their grit.
-Open and airy to their cramped and crowded.
+It’s green to their grit, open and airy to their cramped and crowded.
 I could happily stay here, at least until the hordes of summer tourists arrive (although I am a tourist, I’m allergic to others of my ilk).

-Most intriguingly, we’re also just off the Ring of Kerry, a string of historical sites linked by a highway that’s one spectacular view after another — including fantasy-sparking castle ruins now ruled by angry crows.
+Most intriguingly, we’re also just off the Ring of Kerry, a string of historical sites linked by a highway that offers one spectacular view after another — including fantasy-sparking castle ruins now ruled by angry crows.

-Take the Wild Atlantic Way’s combination of thousands of years of human history, weather that mood-swings from beaming sun to torrential downpours and back again, postcard views every way you glance, and a tradition of artistry that encompasses literature and pottery, music and craft beers, and you’ve got a writer’s paradise.
-Give me a year here, and I bet I could finish that novel I’ve been dreaming of writing for decades — that is, if I can ever tear my eyes away the view.
+Take the Wild Atlantic Way’s combination of thousands of years of human history, weather that mood-swings from beaming sun to torrential downpours and back again, postcard views every way you glance, and a tradition of artistry that encompasses literature and pottery, music and craft beers, and you have a writer’s paradise.
+Give me a year here, and I could finish that novel I’ve dreamed of writing for decades — that is, if I can ever tear my eyes away from the view.